zeropsio/ngrx-store-logger/README.md

 ```
 **UPDATED FOR NGRX 4**
 1. Import `ngrx-store-logger`
-2. Wrap in a function
+2. Wrap in an exported function
 3. Include in your meta-reducers in `StoreModule.forRoot` call.

 ```ts